-Assisting me with my deilemma, Cristobal, the front desk associate at my hotel introduced me to his taxi driver buddy Martín, an affable middle-aged father of many who had lived in Texas at some point but didn’t remember much English.
+Assisting me in my deilemma, Cristobal, the front desk associate at my hotel, introduced me to his taxi driver buddy Martín, an affable middle-aged father who had lived in Texas at some point.
 Martín carried a travel brochure advertising Veracruz’s star attractions, including El Tajín.
 I tried to express through my child’s grasp of Spanish that I didn’t believe the universe wanted me there since more doors seemed to be closing than opening.
-Martín got the gist and instead showed me photos of Tlacotalpan, a colorful little town on the river a 2 hour drive from my hotel and I agreed.
+Martín got the gist and instead showed me photos of Tlacotalpan, a colorful little town on the river a 2 hour drive from my hotel and I agreed to go.

 The next morning, Martín arrived on the dot and we headed out for Tlacotalpan.
 A proud native Jarocho, he pointed things out and talked about his family and previous life in Texas while switching between radio stations playing traditional Son Jarocho music and 80s English-language ballads.

-Driving past the skeletal remains of seaside restaurants with palapa roofs in tatters, I felt a hint of familiarity as if I were on a foreboding movie set when an old Radiohead song popped into my head.
+Driving past the skeletal remains of seaside restaurants with tattered palapa roofs, I felt a hint of familiarity as if I were on a foreboding movie set when an old Radiohead song popped into my head.
 Doing research I learned that the exteriors of Baz Luhrman’s Romeo + Juliet were shot in Boca Del Río.
 Ahh, Fair Verona!
-That’s why it looked so familiar.
-It could be noted that I belonged to the demographic that movie (and Leo) were aimed at.

-Nestled along the Papaloapan River, Tlacotalpan's main draw is its colorfully painted Caribbean-influenced buildings.
-The streets were largely empty save for bicyclists and a slow driving truck broadcasting a recording I couldn’t understand, its ominous voice following me up and down the lanes, disappearing into the distance before returning to my audio periphery creating an unexpected soundtrack for the afternoon.
+Nestled along the Papaloapan River, Tlacotalpan's main draw is its colorfully painted buildings.
+The streets were empty except for bicyclists and a slow driving truck broadcasting a recording I couldn’t understand, its ominous voice following me up and down the lanes creating an unexpected soundtrack for the afternoon.

 Row upon row of colorfully painted single-and-double-story houses greeted me with whimsical grace while continuously piquing my curiosity.
 No matter where I turned, colors seemed to explode before my eyes.
 A couple of senior citizens stopped to chat with me, somewhat curious that a foreigner was visiting their town.
 Tlacotalpan is actually quite popular with national tourists but remains largely unnoticed by international visitors, understandable given that it is not the most convenient place to reach without a car.
 I suppose the lack of international popularity helps preserve the town’s charm and character, though it is very much a photogenic destination.

-After several hours wandering the many colorful streets and plazas, I returned to the parking lot to find a napping Martín before picking up snacks for the return to Veracruz.
-On the outbound journey I had noticed a large cemetery in the nearby town Alvarado and wanted to make a quick stop.
-Here’s the thing, cemeteries in Mexico are anything but boring grasslands dotted with headstones; they are filled with elaborately built mini houses, churches, and temples for individual graves depending on one’s economic status.
-While not as extravagant as ancient Egyptian burial practices, a visit to a Mexican cemetery is an unexpectedly enjoyable detour if you’re not freaked out by cemeteries.
-There weren’t any visitors as far as the eye could see, just stray dogs wandering around and two elderly men sitting in the shade by the entrance, presumably the caretakers.
+After several hours wandering the colorful streets and plazas, I returned to the parking lot to find a napping Martín for our return to Veracruz.
+I noticed a large cemetery in the nearby town Alvarado and wanted to make a quick stop as cemeteries in Mexico are anything but plain grasslands dotted with headstones; instead, they contain elaborately built miniature houses, churches, and temples on individual graves depending on one’s economic status.
+There weren’t any visitors as far as I could see, just stray dogs wandering around and two elderly caretakers sitting in the shade by the entrance.

-I can’t predict how tourism will grow in Tlacotalpan but I would encourage travelers in Veracruz to make the trip for not only the town’s lovely scenery but for the drive itself featuring views of the shining Gulf waters, small towns, and colorful palapa seafood restaurants dotted along the highway that provide a respite from the (admittedly mellow) bustle of Puerto de Veracruz.
-With less than 24 hours' awareness of this town, I am very glad I got the chance to experience this unique, charming, and laid back place.
+I would encourage travelers in Veracruz to visit Tlacotalpan for the town’s lovely scenery, and for the drive itself with shining sea views, small towns, and colorful palapa-roofed seafood restaurants dotted along the highway providing a respite from the (admittedly mellow) bustle of Puerto de Veracruz.
+With less than 24 hours' awareness of this town, I am glad I got the chance to experience this unique, charming, and laid back place.